dalong0514/readnotes/20190102原文复制/2019039The-Art-of-Insight-in-Science-and-Engineering/2019039The-Art-of-Insight-in-Science-and-Engineering0801.md

 Another familiar kind of wave is produced by dropping a pebble in a pond.

 Small ripples zoom outward from the point of impact.
 These waves have a small wavelength, much smaller than the depth of the pond.
-Therefore, ℎ/𝜆 is large—as it is for deep-water waves.
+Therefore, ℎ/𝜆 is large — as it is for deep-water waves.

 However, these ripples are different from the deep-water waves on the open ocean.
-Ocean waves are driven by the water's weight—that is, by gravity.
-In contrast, ripples are driven by the water's surface tension—the same effect that allows small bugs to walk on water (see Problem 8.15).
+Ocean waves are driven by the water's weight — that is, by gravity.
+In contrast, ripples are driven by the water's surface tension — the same effect that allows small bugs to walk on water (see Problem 8.15).
 In order to distinguish ripples from deep-water gravity waves, our second axis should measure the relative importance of gravity and surface tension.

 2014-09-02 10:51:35 UTC / rev 78ca0ee9dfae